-Virgin coconut oil may have antioxidant, stress-relieving properties.
+Virgin coconut oil may have antioxidant, and stress-relieving properties.
 Researchers believe that virgin coconut oil may help treat certain types of depression.

 6. Olive Oil

-Pure olive oil is rich in vitamins and antioxidants to help rejuvenate the skin, nourish the skin, soften, thicken eyelashes and long hair, and support the treatment of cardiovascular diseases, atherosclerosis, rheumatism, constipation.
+Pure olive oil is rich in vitamins and antioxidants to help rejuvenate the skin, nourish the skin, soften, thicken eyelashes and long hair, and support the treatment of cardiovascular diseases, atherosclerosis, rheumatism, and constipation.

 7. Brown Rice

 A vegan diet can be healthy and varied, but it can also be expensive.
 One way to keep costs down is to stock up on vegan pantry essentials, like brown rice.
 Brown rice is a nutritious grain that is affordable and easy to prepare.
 It is a good source of fiber, protein, and vitamins B and E.